TruFoox/Instagram-Meme-Bot/README.md

 ```json
 "API_Key": "API KEY HERE",
 ```
+Further instruction for how to get your UserID will be added at a later date
 ## Usage

 This bot generally requires zero input from the user while it is running, but YOU MUST MAKE SURE TO MONITOR WHAT THE BOT POSTS!